CodersCampus/supportDocs/docs/item/cp_Installing_and_Running.md

 ### 📹 [Starting cp Instructional Video](https://youtu.be/N8m2b1AFvDo)

-_- If you have any questions please follow up the team at Coder Campus for assistance_
+_- If you have any questions please follow up with the team at Coder Campus for assistance_

 ---